 If your region is seeing heavier-than-normal snowfalls, your home and outbuildings may not be designed to handle the increased loads.
 Likewise, if your outbuildings were constructed without a permit (which is allowed in some parts of the country), they may not be designed to survive peak local winds.
 If structural supports in stand-alone garages and garden sheds aren’t built to withstand the new normal, upgrade them now to minimize the risk of the roof collapsing or blowing off during storm season.
 When erecting new structures, such as the garden sheds available through home improvement stores, make sure they are rated for the wind and snow conditions on your property, and they are properly anchored to a foundation.

 Also, Duncanson advocates installing lightning rods on some homes.
 “If your roof is the highest point on your property,” he says, “grounding rods can be added to help prevent lightning strikes that can cause power surges and outages that can damage sensitive electronic devices like TVs, computers and phones.
 In addition to grounding rods, use grounded outlets and surge protectors inside the home to help prevent any further damage.”
 Consult professional installers to determine how many rods you need and how to install them.

-Keeping moisture out is the key challenge, particularly when winds drive rain horizontally into gaps not ordinarily accessible or when hail pummels protective barriers.
-Any water that penetrates your home’s shell creates the conditions that allow mold and mildew to grow and wood to rot.
+Keeping moisture out is a key challenge when preparing for severe weather.
+Whether it comes through roof leaks, window leaks, or cracks in the foundation, any water that penetrates your home’s shell creates conditions that allow mold and mildew to grow and wood to rot.
 Unchecked, minor issues will escalate into major problems over time.

 Maintain areas around your house